 Data for safer roads: 3 takeaways from Arity’s panel at ITS America 2023

-Vision Zero is an extremely bold and worthy goal to end all traffic fatalities and severe injuries on our roads.
-When Arity joined other players in the intelligent transportation community in April, there was an unmistakable collective urgency to safeguard our roads.
+Vision Zero is a bold goal to end all traffic fatalities and severe injuries on our roads.
+When Arity joined other leaders in the intelligent transportation community in April, there was a collective urgency to safeguard our roads.

 Arity’s Sandi Dunmyer and Anthony Johnson took the stage at ITS America 2023 to delve into what’s missing.
-They were joined by Erik Dietz (Michelin Mobility Intelligence), John Hansen (Olsson), and Sisinnio Concas (Center for Urban Transportation Research, University of South Florida).
-Here are their takeaways:
+They were joined by Erik Dietz (Michelin Mobility Intelligence), John Hansen (Olsson), and Dr. Sisinnio Concas (Center for Urban Transportation Research, University of South Florida).
+Here are their takeaways.

 Data for good: Why do public agencies need data for their safety strategies?